-As one of the top five global economic risks analyzed by Dun & Bradstreet’s Lead Economist, Bodhi Ganguli, global oil prices remain unfavourable for international oil companies (IOCs).
+As one of the top five global economic risks analyzed by Dun & Bradstreet’s Former Lead Economist, Bodhi Ganguli, global oil prices remain unfavourable for international oil companies (IOCs).
 On May 25th 2017, OPEC and non-OPEC members extended their production cuts by an additional nine months.
 The original production cut was introduced in late November 2016 for a period of six months.
 The reason for the extension is attributed to the positive results experienced from the previous quota agreement.
 During the previous six month period, oil prices responded favourably, with a monthly average Brent Spot remaining above USD 50/b.
 However, the average Brent Spot was still significantly below the level that oil-exporting countries expected.
 Surprisingly, following the recent quota renewal, oil prices have fallen below the USD 50/b mark.
 So why have oil prices fallen?

 Supply is Outperforming Demand